s2e-lab/BERT-Based-GitHub-Issue-Classification/README.md

  ```
  sh script.sh
  ```
 2. Run the train.py to train the model.
 You can check out **train.ipynb** to have an interactive experience.
  ```
  python3 train.py
  ```
  It takes about 18 hours per iteration to train the model on GPU.
 The code will be exited if you run it on the CPU.

+** Note: You can download finetuned model from here without running the train.py: https://drive.google.com/drive/folders/1b7my_Hvom0uUP5zxn91jl1UFUNi0cSX8?usp=sharing
+**

 3. Run the test.py to evaluate the model.
 You can check out **test.ipynb** to have an interactive experience.
-Note: You can download finetuned model from here without running the train.py: https://drive.google.com/drive/folders/1b7my_Hvom0uUP5zxn91jl1UFUNi0cSX8?usp=sharing
  ```
  python3 test.py
  ```